-Well, before you jump on to any conclusion in the same regards, you must first update yourself regarding the overall concept of the Whole30 diet and why it is getting so much hype.
+Well, before you jump to any conclusion in the same regard, you must first update yourself regarding the overall concept of the Whole30 diet and why it is getting so much hype.

 What is a Whole30 diet?

-It would be best if you cut off any processed, refined, or sugary food option in your diet.
+It would be best if you cut off any processed, refined, or sugary food options in your diet.
 Also, you are not permitted to include any condiments, sweeteners, or canned food items.

-Is it possible for vegetarians to practice the whol30 diet?
+Is it possible for vegetarians to practice the Whole30 diet?

-The whole30 diet doesn’t allow you to consume any legumes or whole grains – a vegetarian diet’s mainstays.
+The whole30 diet doesn’t allow you to consume any legumes or whole grains – a vegetarian diet’s mainstay.
 So the issue here is to fulfill your daily protein requirements.

 Major Components of a Vegetarian Whole30 Diet